Hon. Caroline Elizabeth Anne Rice-Trevor1

 Last Edited=30 Apr 2011

-He was educated at Winchester College, Winchester, Hampshire, England.1 He was educated at Oriel College, Oxford University, Oxford, Oxfordshire, England.1 He was invested as a Companion, Order of the Bath (C.B.) in 1855.1 He fought in the Crimean War, as Adjutant-General.1 He fought in the Indian Mutiny, as Adjutant-General.1 He succeeded to the title of 3rd Baron Silchester, co.
-Southampton [U.K., 1821] on 27 March 1860.1 He succeeded to the title of 5th Baron Longford, co.
-Longford [I., 1756] on 27 March 1860.1 He succeeded to the title of 4th Earl of Longford [I., 1785] on 27 March 1860.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1861.1 He gained the rank of Colonel in the service of the 5th Fusiliers.1 He held the office of Lord-Lieutenant of County Longford.1 He held the office of Under-Secretary of War between 1866 and 1868.1 He was decorated with the award of the Commander, Order of St. Maurice and St. Lazarus of Italy.1 He was decorated with the award of the Officer, legion of Honour.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) in 1881.1
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.1 He was educated at Oriel College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was appointed Companion, Order of the Bath (C.B.) in 1855.1 He fought in the Crimean War, as Adjutant-General.1 He fought in the Indian Mutiny, as Adjutant-General.1 He succeeded as the 3rd Baron Silchester, co.
+Southampton [U.K., 1821] on 27 March 1860.1 He succeeded as the 5th Baron Longford, co.
+Longford [I., 1756] on 27 March 1860.1 He succeeded as the 4th Earl of Longford [I., 1785] on 27 March 1860.1 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1861.1 He gained the rank of Colonel in the 5th Fusiliers.1 He held the office of Lord-Lieutenant of County Longford.1 He held the office of Under-Secretary of War between 1866 and 1868.1 He was awarded the Commander, Order of St. Maurice and St. Lazarus of Italy.1 He was awarded the Officier, Ordre national de la Légion d'honneur.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) in 1881.1

 Children of General William Lygon Pakenham, 4th Earl of Longford and Hon.
 Selina Rice-Trevor